iris-networks/k8s-orchestrator/kubernetes/traefik/installation-guide.md

      - Kubernetes Deployment
      - Kubernetes Service
      - Two Traefik IngressRoute resources (VNC and API)
-   - External-DNS will automatically create the necessary DNS records
+   - You will need to manually configure DNS records as needed

 4. **User Sandbox Deletion**:
    - When a user sandbox is deleted, the k8sgo application will delete:
      - Kubernetes Deployment
      - Kubernetes Service
      - Two Traefik IngressRoute resources (VNC and API)
-   - External-DNS will automatically delete the DNS records
+   - You will need to manually delete DNS records as needed

 ## Testing the Setup